Jon and Melisandre sail North

 "We have some obsidian," Alys said.
 "Ever since we returned from Castle Black, I've been mining the Grey Cliffs.
 You and your men are welcome to half of our haul."

 "Glady," Jon replied, bursting with pride.
 "Thank you, my lady, my lord."
 Karhold remembers, Alys had told him once, on the night of her wedding.
 Stannis had given Jon two crates of obsidian, shipped over from Dragonstone before it fell to the Tyrell's, but he could always do with some more.
 Gods knew how long this war would truly last.
 It is good the Watch still has friends.
 They will need them in the coming months.

 Before long they arrived at the grey, faded walls of Karhold.
 The bronze gates were drawn wide upon, and a small market place had grown around the mouth.
 Jon and his men marched into the castle yard in sullen process, their heads held low by cold and hunger.
 But as they entered the great hall, the warm aroma of cooked meat and warm ale filled their mouths.
-Bowls of soup and chunks of bread had been laid along the tables, and the Baratheon men, quickly found a seat and beginning wolfing down their meals.
-The colour quickly returned to their faces, and soon laughter was heard once more.
+Bowls of soup and chunks of bread had been laid along the tables, and the Baratheon men quickly found a seat and began devouring their meals.
+The colour gradually returned to their faces, and soon laughter was heard once more.